iiAnderson/old-blog/_posts/2024-11-15-a-new-dawn-in-uk-rail-analysis.md

 poetry run python3 cli.py
 ```

 If you connect succesfully, then you should see lots of JSON being printed in your command line.
-These are the (nearly, they actually arrive in XML format) raw data packats from the Darwin rail system - and allow you to see live movement of trains across the network.
+These are the raw data packets (well.. nearly, they actually arrive in XML format) from the Darwin rail system - and allow you to see live movement of trains across the network.